 Sample Collection

 Water was collected from eight bog lakes during the summers of 2005, 2007, 2008 and 2009, as previously described (25).
 Briefly, the epilimnion and hypolimnion layers were collected separately using an integrated water column sampler.
 Dissolved oxygen and temperature profiles were measured at the time of collection using a handheld YSI 550A (YSI Inc., Yellow Springs, OH).
-After transport to the laboratory, approximately 150 mL from each well-mixed sample was filtered through a 0.22 micron polyethersulfone filter (Supor 200, Pall, Port Washington, NY).
+After transport to the laboratory, two biological replicates were taken by filtering approximately 150 mL from each well-mixed sample through 0.22 micron polyethersulfone filters (Supor 200, Pall, Port Washington, NY).
 Filters were stored at -80C until DNA extraction using FastDNA Spin Kit for Soil (MP Biomedicals, Santa Ana, CA), with minor modifications (44).
-The sampling sites are located near Boulder Junction, WI, and were chosen to include lakes represent the three mixing regimes of polymictic (multiple mixing events per year), dimictic (two mixing events per year, usually in spring and fall), and meromictic (no record mixing events) (Table 1).
-Trout Bog and Crystal Bog are also primary study sites for the North Temperate Lakes - Long Term Ecological Research Program, which measures a suite of chemical limnology parameters fortnightly during the open water season.
+The sampling sites are located near Boulder Junction, WI, and were chosen to include lakes represent the three mixing regimes of polymictic (multiple mixing events per year), dimictic (two mixing events per year, usually in spring and fall), and meromictic (no recorded mixing events) (Table 1).
+Trout Bog and Crystal Bog are also primary study sites for the North Temperate Lakes - Long Term Ecological Research Program (NTL-LTER), which measures a suite of chemical limnology parameters fortnightly during the open water season.
 The NTL-LTER also maintains autonomous sensing buoys on Trout Bog and Crystal Bog, allowing for more refined mixing event detection based on thermistor chain measurements.

 Sequencing